danielfm/pytriloquist/README.rst

 Touchpad Gestures
 '''''''''''''''''

-The left and right buttons are located on the bottom-left corner of the screen, and the light gray rectangles are the scrollbars.
+The three mouse buttons are located on the bottom-left corner of the screen, and the light gray rectangles are the scrollbars.

 It works pretty much like a laptop's touchpad.
 The only exception is the drag